impiyush83/rating-service/README.md

 ## Entities:

 - User, Product, Ratings are the 3 collections formed.
 We have separated out Ratings Schema by which the document size of product and  user wont exceed the max limit 16MB if number of ratings increase.
--  The  productId  and UserId are  *String Type* Because in JS (as most of our web clients would be in JS) the Number cannot go beyond **9007199254740991**.
+-  The  productId  and UserId are  *String Type* Because in JS (as most of our web clients would be in JS) the Number cannot go beyond **9007199254740992**  **ie. 2^53**.
 So we don't want to limit the number of records in our table by mere **JS language's data type limitation**!
 That's why all id's are choosen to be of *String* data type.

 ---